ExperimentsWithCode/Center-For-Llamas/README.md

 ## Model
 Each folder has `models.py` which reads data from a CSV and forms dataframes of data.

-**there is no database at present and csv fed dataframes seems to be plenty effective**
+**there is no database at present and csv fed dataframes seems to be plenty effective for the time being**

 ## View
 Each folder has a `/templates` folder which contains jinja2 template files which are hybrid html/python files.